 We hope this information is helpful for your understanding of the issues to be voted upon at the 2011 Annual Town Meeting.
-If you have specific questions that might be answered in advance of the Deliberative Session on Tuesday February 8, 2011, please feel free to call our office at 895 2226 or send an email to Selectmen@Fremont.nh.gov or to FremontTA@comcast.net.
+If you have specific questions that might be answered in advance of voting day on Tuesday March 8, 2011, please feel free to call our office at 895 2226.

-Brett A Hunter

-Greta St Germain Fremont Board of Selectmen Annmarie Scribner
+Brett A Hunter Greta St Germain Annmarie Scribner Fremont Board of Selectmen